Constraining light dark matter and mediator with $B^+ \rightarrow K^+ \nu \bar \nu$ data: Conclusion

-\section{conclusion}
+\section{Conclusion}

-In this paper, we study a light mediator $\phi$ and a light DM $\chi$ in a simple model which lead to a signal in the recent Belle $B\rightarrow K + \bar \nu \nu$ measurement.
-Combined with DM relic density and direct detection constraints, when $2m_\chi < m_\phi$, i.e. $\phi \rightarrow \bar \chi \chi$ is available, we obtain that $m_\phi$ should be larger than muon pair mass.
-In addition, branching fraction of $\phi$ to DM pair equal to one, except for three narrow areas where $\phi$ can decay to SM particles partially.
-When $m_\chi > m_\phi/2$, DM easily have correct relic density, $\phi$ should play the role of missing energy in Belle detector, and small width of $\phi$ require $m_\phi < 2 m_\mu$, in other word, $\phi$ only can decay to electron pair.
+In this paper, we have explored a simple model involving a light mediator $\phi$ and a light DM particle $\chi$, inspired by the reinterpretation of recent Belle II results from the $B\rightarrow K + \bar \nu \nu$ measurement into the two-body decay $B\rightarrow K + \phi$.
+Through a comprehensive analysis of the parameter space, supported by experimental results, we have identified that when $2m_\chi < m_\phi$-allowing for the decay $\phi \rightarrow \bar \chi \chi$-the mass of $\phi$ must be heavier than that of the muon pair.
+Moreover, constraints from the $Br[K^+\to \pi^+ \phi]$ data extend the lower mass limit of $\phi$ to approximately 0.35 GeV, equivalent to $m_K -m_\pi$.
+In addition, the branching fraction of $\phi$ to the DM pair must be very close to the one to escape the constraints from LHCb, except in a narrow region near $m_\phi \simeq 3$ GeV, where $\phi$ can decay to SM particles partially.
+When $m_\chi > m_\phi/2$, DM easily have correct relic density, $\phi$ should play the role of missing energy in the detector, and small width of $\phi$ requires $m_\phi < 2 m_\mu$.
+In other word, $\phi$ can only decay to electron pair.
+The model in this work is rather simple and includes small number of parameters, and its predictions are within the reach of current or near future experiments, which increases testability of the model.

-\section{acknowledgment}
+\section{Acknowledgment}

-MA is supported by Tianchi Yingcai Young Doctoral Project.
-YR is supported by the Natural Science Foundation of Xinjiang Uygur Autonomous Region of China under grant No.~2022D01C52.
+M.A. is supported by the National Natural Science Foundation of the People’s Republic of China (No. 12303002) and Tianchi Doctoral Project of Xinjiang Uygur autonomous region of China.
+Y.R. is supported by the Natural Science Foundation of Xinjiang Uygur Autonomous Region of China under Grant No.~2022D01C52.